 Sky Captain and the World of Tomorrow image: Paramount Pictures.

-“Animated Pixar Hit + Costly Motion-Capture Fantasy Among Potential Oscar Contenders” last updated in December 2020.
+“Animated Pixar Hit Among Oscar Hopefuls” last updated in September 2021.